Skip to content

 OHA’s Ka Wailele Program – “Relief when families need it the most’

-Administered by HCL, the Office of Hawaiian Affairs’ Ka Wailele Emergency Financial Assistance Program offers grants up to $2,000 for Native Hawaiians in financial hardship for rent, utility, mortgage payments, medical expenses, funeral expenses, car repairs and rental deposits.
+Administered by HCL, the Office of Hawaiian Affairs’ Ka Wailele Emergency Financial Assistance Program offers grants up to $2,000 for native Hawaiians in financial hardship for rent, utility, mortgage payments, medical expenses, funeral expenses, car repairs and rental deposits.
 Financial hardships must have occurred within three months of application, except for funerals which require the hardship within the last six months.
 Funding is available statewide.

 Windward O‘ahu Homeowner Assistance Fund